clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 ### Regularization

-Overfitting was a persistent enemy.
-To combat it, I explored a range of regularization techniques:
+Overfitting was a major issue.
+To prevent it, I explored a range of regularization techniques:
 - **Weight decay:** Prevents weights from growing too large and forces the network to learn more robust features.
 - **Label smoothing:** Softens the target labels, making the model less confident and often more generalizable.
 - **Dropout:** Both classic and spatial dropout, plus stochastic depth, which randomly drops layers during training.